 Pain and suffering is usually the largest component of a personal injury award.
 Insurance companies like to make offers based on a simple calculation of the number of your medical bills, but this method is often inadequate.
 Each of us experiences pain differently.
 Defendants are responsible for compensating all of your pain, even if it is greater than another person’s would be in the same circumstances.

 For example, a woman with a high-risk pregnancy might not be able to take prescription pain medications after an auto accident.
 She might also be unable to receive chiropractic services that would reduce her pain.
 In this case, she would be entitled to greater compensation for her increased pain and suffering.
 It is important to work with a skilled personal injury lawyer who knows how to prove your specific pain and suffering in order to fight for fair compensation.

 Call Us Today to Schedule a Free Case Evaluation with one of Our California Rideshare Accident Lawyers

 If you or a loved one has been injured in an auto accident involving a rideshare vehicle, you need an experienced lawyer who can protect your legal right to compensation.
-Our experienced rideshare accident attorneys at Arash Law have decades of experience helping California injury victims.
+The experienced rideshare accident attorneys at Arash Law led by Arash Khorsandi have decades of experience helping California injury victims.
 We know how to fight for the compensation to which you are entitled by law.